dengste/org-caldav/README.md

 The function has to be called with a prefix so that you don't call it by accident.
 This will delete everything in the calendar along with the current sync state.
-You can then call org-caldav-sync afterwards and it will completely re-sync with the now empty calendar.
-Deleting many events can be slow; in that case, just delete the calendar and re-create it, delete the sync state file in ~/.emacs.d and restart Emacs.
+You can then call org-caldav-sync afterwards and it will completely put all Org events into the now empty calendar.
+Needless to say, don't do that if you have new events in your calendar which are not synced yet...

+Deleting many events can be slow, though; in that case, just delete the calendar and re-create it, delete the sync state file in ~/.emacs.d and restart Emacs.

 #### Syncing with more than one calendar